understanding-astro/understanding-astro-book/preface.md

 As such, this book differs from the official documentation in a couple of ways:

-- **Tone of writing**: this book adopts a non-technical documentation writing style for ease of understanding.
+- **The tone of writing**: this book adopts a non-technical documentation writing style for ease of understanding.
 Whether you appreciate this or not is left to your taste.

 - **Doesn’t follow the Diataxis framework**: the Astro technical documentation is written following the [Diataxis](https://diataxis.fr/) framework.
 The framework suggests structuring content around four distinct types: tutorial, how-to-guide, explanation and reference.

 This book breaks out of this strict structure to emphasise understanding and practical learning.
 This book is not a reference and doesn’t aim to replace the official Astro references.
 In the Diataxis lingo, understanding Astro may be defined as a mix of how-to guides and a careful blend of tutorials with elaborate explanations interwoven.

 - **Advanced usage**: some advanced Astro uses are tucked away in the official references - without explanations or practical examples.
 This is perfectly fine for a documentation site.
 Experienced engineers can spend time digging into these.
 However, this book bridges the gap.

 For example, consider building custom Astro integrations.
 You will not find a better (practical) resource than this book.

 - **Real-world applications**: sometimes, to piece together a puzzle, it’s essential to see it at play in near real-world examples.
 This book explains important concepts and goes beyond that to put them to practice in comparative real-world examples.

-- **Saves time**: as a by-product of the above distinctions, this book will save you countless hours tinkering with references and code samples.
+- **Saves time**: This book will save you countless hours tinkering with references and code samples as a by-product of the above distinctions.
 Yes, you can spend hours digging deep into the docs or Astro source code, but I’ve spent hours (months, actually) doing so!
 Therefore, I can present the learnings without you doing as much of the work - don’t be fooled; you still have to do the work of reading the book.

 > Consider reading (or skimming) the official documentation after reading this book or using it as a reference.
 This book complements the official docs, not replace them. ## How the book is structured